 “Relies on basic techniques of CBT such as identifying negative thoughts and replacing them with more positive thoughts along with a technique called behavioral activation.
 Behavioral activation seeks to help the person identify activities that are engaging and pleasurable, whether indoors or outdoors, to improve coping with winter.”

-It is, also, an effective type of therapy used to help manage substance abuse.
+It is, also, an effective type of therapy used to help manage substance abuse and other mental health conditions such as anxiety.
 The focus is on reframing negative thinking and to change how you respond to life stressors.

 NIMH states that selective serotonin reuptake inhibitors (SSRIs) are the go-to antidepressant medications used to treat SAD.
 The FDA has also approved bupropion, a different type of antidepressant, for treatment.
 There are, however, risks to taking medications and should be thoroughly discussed with your treatment provider.